 27. Go crabbing at the Jersey Shore.

-29. Enjoy a warm summer night with a backyard campfire - make one of these delicious twists on a s’more.
+29. Enjoy a warm summer night with a backyard campfire and some s’mores (try these special treats, too!).

 32. Take a pretzel factory tour, and grab some on your way out.